pop-os/python-apt/doc/source/library/apt_pkg.rst

     to this list, you can create new :class:`AcquireFile` objects which allow you to add single files.

-    Acquire items have multiple methods:
+    Acquire items have multiple methods and attributes:

     .. method:: run()